 Proof of Stake will remove the need for mining rigs because all mining will be virtual.
 Also, miners will be replaced with validators.

 First, validators will use some of their coins as stakes.
 This is collateral for becoming a validator.
 Next, they will begin validating blocks.
-This means that validators bet on blocks that they think will be added to the blockchain.
+This means that validators bet on blocks they think will be added to the blockchain.
 If the block is added, they receive a reward.
 If not, they lose their stake.
 Therefore, how to mine Ethereum becomes more about betting and less about mining hardware.

 Why Do We Need Proof Of Stake?

 Proof of Stake (POS) has many benefits over Proof of Work.
-Firstly, it helps with decentralization.
+Firstly, it helps with decentralisation.
 More nodes appear on the network because mining pools would become ineffective.
 This is because the validator’s stakes remain the same value.

 Pooling coins would not result in a higher return, as opposed to POW, where mining pools could combine their computing power to mine blocks faster and make more money than other nodes on the network.